macthomasengineering/MteEVAL-b4x-library/README.md

 ##Examples

 You only need to compile a Codeblock once.
-Once compiled you can evaluate it as many times as needed, all while supplying different parameter values.
+Once compiled you can evaluate it as many times as needed, all while supplying different aruguments.

 Example 1: Codeblock without parameters